These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to address the diagnostic confirmation requirement under Note 1

-Why: Note 1 of DC 7347 requires that appropriate diagnostic studies confirm abdominal pain results from pancreatitis.
+Note 1 of DC 7347 requires that appropriate diagnostic studies confirm abdominal pain results from pancreatitis.
 Without objective evidence linking pain to pancreatitis, the rating criteria cannot be applied.
 If you have not had recent confirmatory testing, the examiner may order it or the claim may be delayed.

-Do this instead: Bring copies of all relevant lab results (amylase, lipase) and imaging reports (CT, MRI/MRCP) that confirm your diagnosis and correlate your pain episodes with pancreatic activity.
+Instead: Bring copies of all relevant lab results (amylase, lipase) and imaging reports (CT, MRI/MRCP) that confirm your diagnosis and correlate your pain episodes with pancreatic activity.
 Highlight reports that specifically state 'consistent with chronic pancreatitis.'

 Impact: 30%, 60%, and 100%